 In order to receive free hospital treatment, you will need to provide evidence that you are legally living within the UK.
 All patients admitted to this hospital, whatever their nationality and living status, may be required to provide appropriate information when registering their details.
 If you are living in the UK on a settled basis then you should be prepared to provide evidence.
 Examples of acceptable documents can be found below.

-You will not be charged for treatment you receive in A&E. However, if you are transferred to another hospital location, admitted to the hospital as an inpatient, or receive any outpatient appointments charges will apply.
+You will not be charged for treatment you receive in A&E. However, if you are transferred to ambulatory care, another hospital location, admitted to the hospital as an inpatient, or follow up on any outpatient setting charges will apply.

 Usually, you will have to pay for treatment unless particular circumstances apply, such as: